 - Place the chocolate in a small microwave safe bowl.
 Heat in microwave for 20 seconds on HIGH, stir, and heat again as necessary in 20-second increments until completely melted.

 - Immediately pour melted chocolate over cereal and stir gently to coat.

 - Pour cereal into a large zip-top bag or large container with a tight-fitting lid and add the sprinkles.
-Shake until all of the sprinkles are dispersed evenly.
+Shake until all of the sprinkles are evenly dispersed.